learn-co-curriculum/dsc-correlation-covariance/README.md

 Looking back at our ice cream example, it is no surprise that you found a positive covariance there.
 While the sales amounts are different, it is clear that when sales went up for Vendor A, they also went up for Vendor B.

-You'll immediately notice the main shortcoming of covariance: because it ranges between negative and positive infinity, it only tells us when 2 variables are negatively or positively related.
-It doesn't tell us anything about to what **extent** they are negative or positively related.
+You'll immediately notice the main shortcoming of covariance: because it ranges between negative and positive infinity, it only tells us when two variables are inversely or positively related.
+It doesn't tell us anything about to what **extent** they are inversely or positively related.
 This makes interpretation difficult and comparing covariances to each other impossible.

-Assume you have four different variables a, b, p and q.
+Assume you have four different variables `a`, `b`, `p`, and `q`.
 Next, let's say you can have $ Cov(a, b)  = 3.6$ and $Cov(p, q) = 9$.
-These covariance values tell us that these pairs are positively associated, but it is difficult to tell whether the relationship between a and b is stronger than p and q without looking at the **means and distributions of these variables**.
+These covariance values tell us that these pairs are positively associated, but it is difficult to tell whether the relationship between `a` and `b` is stronger than `p` and `q` without looking at the **means and distributions of these variables**.

 This is where the concept of correlation comes in.

-> Correlation is calculated by **standardizing covariance** by some measure of variability in the data, it produces a quantity that has intuitive interpretations and consistent scale.
+> Correlation is calculated by **standardizing covariance** by some measure of variability in the data.
+It produces a quantity that has intuitive interpretations and consistent scale.

 Let's consider another ice cream Vendor C to reinforce this idea.
 The mean sales amount for this vendor is 1,120, and the covariance between Vendor A and C is 132,000, which is considerably higher than the covariance of 106,800 which we've seen before.
 Does this mean the positive relationship between A and C is stronger?
 We need the correlation here to answer this question!